awslabs/recurrent-intensity-model-experiments/README.md

 We use a `Dataset` class to represent the train/test split for evaluation in both recommendation and marketing scenarios.
 In the simplest form, the test labels are represented as a sparse matrix `target_csr` between all users and items for a time period `[T, T + horizon)`, shown on the left side of the figure.
-The training data is automatically extracted from the corresponding user events prior to time `T`.
-The user histories also serve as user-side features in the testing phase.
+The training data is automatically extracted from the corresponding user events prior to time `T` and the user histories also serve as user-side features in the testing phase.

 On the right side of the figure, we introduce some useful extensions.
 Notably, we allow each user to contain multiple (or zero) `TEST_START_TIME`.